 One of the most common mistakes is adding too much bass to acoustic guitars.
 If the low frequencies are boosted excessively, acoustics can easily get lost in the overall mix.
 Most acoustic guitars are also prone to feedback in the 200 Hz - 400 Hz range.

 A general rule of thumb—the best results are often achieved by finding and reducing the frequency bands that are offending, and then turning up the overall volume, rather than boosting one specific band.

 What our teachers say

-The Behringer pedals at this price range offer really great value and are a great way to get started with guitar effects and experiement with some cool new sounds.
+The Test pedals at this price range offer really great value and are a great way to get started with guitar effects and experiement with some cool new sounds.
 Alex Cumberland - Guitar teacher